rethinkdb/rethinkdb-rs/api/java/transformations/union.md

 # Description #

 Merge two or more sequences.

-(Note that ordering is not guaranteed by `union`.)
+The `interleave` [optArg](/api/java/optarg) controls how the sequences will be merged:

+* `true`: results will be mixed together; this is the fastest setting, but ordering of elements is not guaranteed.
+(This is the default.)
+* `false`: input sequences will be appended to one another, left to right.
+* `"field_name"`: a string will be taken as the name of a field to perform a merge-sort on.
+The input sequences must be ordered _before_ being passed to `union`.

 __Example:__ Construct a stream of all heroes.